tlevine/www.thomaslevine.com/README.md

 On the index page for a particular blog section (`/!/`, `/scarsdale/`, &c.), the big card is the title of the section.
 On a blog post, the big card is the title of the blog post.

+### Order
+The first row of the page is always the following three `little-card` boxes, in this order

+1. "~", a link to `/`
+2. "!", a link to `/!/`
+3. "?", a link to `/!/about/`

+On the blog category pages, the second is up to three `little-card` boxes, one for each of three blog categories.
+Each one is a different color, according to the section's color.

+The second row is always the `big-card` box.

+### Sections
+The main blog is at `/!/` and contains a box for each post.
+Special sections are at `/scarsdale/` and maybe two other places.
+Each section page has its own color, and all references to this section use this color.
+The scarsdale section is maroon.
+All other pages use the color pink.

 ## To do